OHDSI/TheBookOfOhdsi/OhdsiAnalyticsTools.md

 **Verifying the installation**

 You should now be ready to go, but we should make sure.
-Start R-studio, and type
+Start RStudio, and type

 ```r